shuhaibw/AggieShift-HackDavis2024/README.md

 ![admin page](/Frontend/public/admin.png)

 ## My Contributions
 My focus was on creating a welcoming and intuitive experience for volunteers.
 Using React.js, Tailwind CSS, and HTML, I aimed for simplicity and functionality, ensuring seamless navigation and ease of use for daily tasks.
+Although it was my first time using Tailwind CSS and React.js without the Next.js framework, I found that the demand to evolve my skillset helped my adaptability and problem-solving abilities flourish, ultimately enhancing my proficiency in frontend development.
 Inspired by the AggieHouse website, I tailored the design elements to reflect the project's identity, fostering familiarity and cohesion within the volunteer community.
 By prioritizing user needs and striving for a blend of aesthetics and usability, I created a frontend experience that resonates with volunteers, empowering them to navigate effortlessly through their daily responsibilities.

 ## Link to Original Repository
 https://github.com/harshitjaglan/AggieShift-HackDavis2024